Olsztyn: World War I, interbellum and World War II

 During the war five forced labour camps were established in the city.
 On 12 October 1939, the Wehrmacht established an area headquarters for one of its military districts, Wehrkreis I (headquartered at Königsberg), that controlled the environs of Allenstein, including Lötzen (now Giżycko), and Ciechanów in occupied Poland.
 As part of the Aktion T4, Nazi Germany conducted medical experiments on the patients of the psychiatric hospital in the present-day district of Kortowo, in which at least 5,000 people were killed.

 On 22 January 1945, near the end of the war, the city was plundered and burned by the conquering Soviet Red Army, and much of its German population fled.
 The remaining, mostly Polish population, was subjected to various crimes, including murder, rape and looting.
 The Soviets also murdered the remaining patients and staff of the psychiatric hospital, who were either burned alive or shot.
 Remains of three Roman Catholic nuns who served as nurses at Olsztyn's St. Mary's Hospital and were killed by Soviet soldiers in 1945 were excavated in October 2020.

 On 23 May 1945, the Soviets established a Polish administration in the region which aroused British and American protest.
 The Polish rule was accepted under the preliminary provisions of the Potsdam Conference.
-In October 1945, the remaining German population was expelled in accordance with the Potsdam Agreement, and remaining Poles were joined by new Polish settlers, mostly those expelled from pre-war Polish regions of Vilnius, Grodno and Volhynia, annexed by the Soviet Union, as well as settlers from Warsaw, which had been destroyed by German forces during World War II.
+In October 1945, the remaining German population was expelled.
+The remaining Poles were joined by new Polish settlers, mostly those expelled from pre-war Polish regions of Vilnius, Grodno and Volhynia, annexed by the Soviet Union, as well as settlers from Warsaw, which had been destroyed by German forces during World War II.
 Reconstruction and removal of damage lasted until the 1950s.